openbmc/webui-vue/docs/guide/unit-testing/readme.md

 1. Open the Chrome browser and go to `chrome://inspect`

 ### Fixing failed snapshot tests
 The `test:update` script will update snapshot tests.
 If the UI has changed and the snapshot tests are failing, after manually verifying the UI changes, run the update script to update the snapshots.
-Running `test:updat`e can be dangerous, as it will update all snapshot tests.
+Running `test:update` can be dangerous, as it will update all snapshot tests.

 It is critical to verify all snapshot tests before running the update script.
 The easiest way is to run the unit test in watch mode, `npm run test:unit -- --watch` and verify each snapshot.